-The Finance Minister of India in his budget speech for 2011-12 had announced the setting up of Infrastructure Debt Funds ("IDFs") in order to accelerate and enhance the flow of long-term debt in infrastructure projects for the funding of the government's program of infrastructure development.
-Concentration risk and asset-liability mismatch of Indian banks create funding constraints for infrastructure.
-To overcome such funding constraints, Infrastructure Debt Funds (IDFs) were conceived as specialized financing vehicles to attract and channelize long term domestic and foreign investment from pension funds, sovereign wealth funds, insurance companies etc. into Indian infrastructure projects.
+The Finance Minister of India in his budget speech for 2011-12 had announced the setting up of Infrastructure Debt Funds ("IDFs") in order to accelerate and enhance the flow of long-term debt in infrastructure projects.

+Since several banks had reached group concentration limits to key infrastructure developer groups and faced asset liability mismatches due to low tenor liabilities and higher tenor infrastructure assets, IDFs were conceived as specialized financing vehicles to solve the problem of asset liability mismatches, free up group concentration limits of banks, channelize long term funds (like pension/provident/ insurance/ sovereign funds, etc.), provide innovative credit enhancement solutions to enhance viability of infrastructure projects in India.